Frequently Asked Questions

 Answer: Most ebook-only stories are published as ebooks because they're too short to appear on their own in print.
-Occasionally, an ebook-only novella will be included in a print anthology (The Gift/Seven Day Loan is available in 12 Shades of Surrender, for instance).
+Occasionally, an ebook-only novella will be included in a print anthology (The Gift/Seven Day Loan is available in 12 Shades of Surrender and the Australia-only Absolution, for instance).

 Question: How do you pronounce "Reisz"?

 Answer: RICE, like the food.

 Answer: Nope.
 I did go to a conservative southern seminary, but dropped out to write.
 You can read about my journey from seminary student to erotica writer at The Huffington Post.

 Question: I also heard you were a Dominatrix.

 Answer: More lies!
 I visited a Dominatrix, though—and you can also read about that at The Huffington Post.

 Question: Do you answer your own e-mails?

 Answer: Yes!
 Although it can take up to three months for me to respond.
 I reply to every e-mail except for e-mails that contain nudity (i.e. don't send me naked pics of yourself or anyone else—I have the Internet after all).

 Answer: I don't write everyday.
 Don't listen to people who say you should write every single day.
 Sometimes you take a week off to read.
 Sometimes you take a week off to go to Miami and sit on a beach and dream new ideas.
 That's all fine.
 But when I'm writing a book, I write like a motherfucker.